InnerSourceCommons/InnerSourceLearningPath/README.md

 There is also the [workbook](workbook/), a collection of questions and answers on based on the videos and articles for people to check their knowledge against after consuming the material.

+New sections and segments may be added at any time via the [contribution] process.

 ## Community Collaboration

 The InnerSource Learning Path is produced via the [InnerSource Commons] community.